sardonrx/compareApp/README.md

- Compare was built using react javascript, it simply compile
+ Compare was built using react javascript, it simply compare to written sentences
 ## Available Scripts

 In the project directory, you can run: